 When you receive your statement, review it carefully and contact us immediately if you suspect that any information has been omitted or incorrectly stated.
 Additionally, you may want to update your beneficiary designation by filing a new Beneficiary Designation form.
-It is available in your online secure account or call us at 877-927-5877 (877-9-ASK-TRS).
+It is available in your MyTRSIL member account or call us at 877-927-5877 (877-9-ASK-TRS).

-Correcting errors
+Correcting Benefits Report errors